potternate/Valet-Website/README.md

-# Valet Website for Precision Parking
+# Website Rebuild for Valet Company
 This is a website I designed for a valet company using html, css, and js.

 [Old Website](https://precision-parking.com)